allexandr112/elasticsearch-deployment/README.md

 # Description
 This repo contains Vagrantfile and ansible roles to deploy ELK stack with kibana.
-By default it launches 5 VMs: 1 Kibana node, 1 dedicated datanode, 2 dedicated masternodes, 1 node with masternode and datanode roles.
+By default it launches 5 VMs: 1 Kibana node, 1 dedicated datanode, 2 dedicated masternodes, 1 node with combined masternode and datanode roles.
-Datanodes also works as ingest nodes, masternodes doesn't.
+Datanodes also work as ingest nodes, masternodes don't.

 This repo also contains default private keys `access.pem` and `access.pem.pub` for created VMs.
-This keys are used to easily launch ansible-playbook without typing passwords for each host.
+These keys are used to easily launch ansible-playbook without typing passwords for each host.
 To disable host checks for ansible the repo also contains `ansible.cfg` file with necessary ansible config.

 Script `clear-stored-keys.sh` is used to clear all stored connection config from `known-hosts` file.
 You can modify it in your own way.

-Plugin `vagrant-hostmanager` is used to modify host machine `/etc/hosts` file, adding there static ips (specified in Vagrantfile) and hostnames for vms.
-So that VMs can be accessed via it's hostname or static ip.
+Plugin `vagrant-hostmanager` is used to modify host machine `/etc/hosts` file by adding there static ips (specified in Vagrantfile) and hostnames of vms.
+So that VMs can be accessed via it's hostname or static ip from host machine.

 Plugin `vagrant-hostsupdater` also updates `/etc/hosts` files on each described in Vagrantfile VM and adds there info about all created VMs.
 So that allows to use hostnames inside VMs to make communication between them more easily.

-You can change amount of VMs created and roles assigned to them by modifying Vagrantfile and inventory.ini file.
+You can change amount of VMs created and roles assigned to them by modifying Vagrantfile and inventory.ini files.
 Default configs can be found there.
 Also don't forget to change `clear-stored-keys.sh` script according to your changes.

 # Prerequisites
 Requires ansible and vagrant installed
-For vagrant it also requires next plugins:
+For vagrant also next plugins are required:
 1. vagrant-hostmanager
 2. vagrant-hostsupdater

 Default solution creates 4 VMs with 2 GB RAM and 2 CPU each for cluster.
 And it also creates 1 VM with 1.5 GB RAM and 1 CPU for kibana.
+Each machine use vagrant box `Ubuntu/trusty64`.

 ## Install ansible
 1. Install python3-pip